JeffGuKang/react-native-kakao-login/README.md

 # DEPRECATED

 This library has been deprecated and is no longer maintained now.
-Please use https://github.com/react-native-seoul/react-native-kakao-login.
+Please use https://github.com/react-native-seoul/react-native-kakao-login instead.

 # React Native Kakao Login(rn-kakao-login)